What Does the Bible Say About Funerals?

 The concept of remembering the deceased’s life and legacy is also implicit in biblical funerals.
 The acts of recounting the deceased’s life, as seen in the Old Testament narratives, help to honor their memory and encourage the living to reflect on their own lives.

-See also What Does the Bible Say About Saints?
+See also What Does the Bible Say About Judging Righteously?

 In summary, the Bible’s approach to funerals encompasses mourning, respect for the deceased, communal support, and the hope of eternal life.
 It acknowledges the pain of loss while also pointing to the comfort and hope found in God’s promises.